aquarius-wing/personal-sync/README.md

 ## Overview

-CalendarSync is a Swift package that automatically syncs system calendar data to a SQLite database in the background.
+PersonalSync is a Swift package that automatically syncs system calendar data to a SQLite database in the background.
 It uses the GRDB framework for efficient database operations and starts working automatically once initialized, continuously syncing iOS/macOS system calendar events without manual intervention.

-CalendarSync provides comprehensive automatic synchronization features.
+PersonalSync provides comprehensive automatic synchronization features.
 You can monitor sync status, customize sync behavior, and query synced data efficiently.
 The package uses system notifications to listen for calendar changes and syncs data in real-time.

 ## Requirements

-You can use CalendarSync on the following platforms:
+You can use PersonalSync on the following platforms:

 * iOS 13.0+
 * macOS 10.15+